Graduate Student Profiles

 Now she is interested in developmental psychopathology, biopsychosocial approach, cross-culture study, intervention and evaluation of children and adolescents’ mental issues.

 Sarah completed a Master of Arts in Applied Disability Studies with a specialization in Applied Behaviour Analysis (ABA).
-She is also a Board Certified Behaviour Analyst with experience working with children and youth with exceptionalities.
+She is Registered Behaviour Analyst (Ontario) with experience working with neurodiverse children and youth.
 Sarah is currently completing her PhD in Child and Youth Studies, under the co-supervision of Drs.
 Tricia Vause and Kendra Thomson.
-Broadly, Sarah’s current research interests include the application of behaviour analysis in the dance context to support children’s participation and promote positive outcomes.
+Sarah’s current research interests include the application of behaviour analysis in the dance context to support children’s participation and promote positive outcomes.

 Laurel has a Bachelor of Early Childhood Leadership Degree, a B.Ed. in primary and Junior Education and a MA in Early Childhood Education, which she received from The University of British Columbia.
 She is a registered Early Childhood Educator and has experience working with young children in a variety of early years settings for over eight years.
 Her research is grounded in children’s rights with a focus on children’s voices and more specifically looking at children’s perspectives of outdoor play spaces within early childhood settings.